bitterhalt/dwm/README.md

 ## DWM - dynamic window manager

-This is my build of DWM
+This is my build of DWM.
+It uses [statuscmd](https://dwm.suckless.org/patches/statuscmd/) and [dwmblocks-async](https://github.com/UtkarshVerma/dwmblocks-async) to draw statusbar with nice clickable blocks

 ### Patches:
 * dwm-actualfullscreen